 Sorting Algorithms

 A sort algorithm moves each element in a list so that they follow an order.
 Each algorithm described will assume sorting from smallest to largest, although this may not be the case in my program.

+I will most likely use insertion and merge sort, although bubble and quicksort are options I will consider when coding.
+Insertion sort (and bubble sort) is very fast for small, near-sorted lists so I will most likely use this for the leaderboard.
+Merge sort (and quicksort) are best suited for larger lists as they are O(n log n) avg. time complexity.
+I have chosen merge sort over quicksort as its worst-case is still O(n log n) whereas quicksort is O(n^2).

 Bubble